cloudbitvps/developers.scalingo.com/markdown/apps.md

   and hyphens, it can't have an hyphen at the beginning or at the end, nor two hyphens in a row.

+### Custom Header

+* `X-Dry-Run: <boolean>`: If set to true, the operation will only check if the application can be created with the given parameters.
+The same errors and responses are sent, but the application **is not** actually created.

 ### Free usage limit

 You can only have 1 application without having defined [a payment